 Within the program there are often families who find themselves in crisis.
 WACCC is committed to community outreach and philanthropy, financial or otherwise.
 Thanks to the kindness of our staff and other families, we have been able to assist those in need by providing food, clothing and supplies.
 Our parents are aware that they can turn to us for help, should they need it.

-If your family has any custody agreements, please give us any special instructions.
-Unless we have written permission, NO CHILD will be allowed to leave the school with anyone other than authorized persons.

 Communication between school and home is a key piece to working together to understand behaviors.
 Throughout the year, if there are any transitions at home please let us know.
 This might be severe illness, a relative in the hospital, parents going away, anticipated move or house for sale, death of a relative or pet, fire in home or neighborhood, witnessing or being in an accident, etc. Even though your child may not seem to be affected, we may see that he/she is upset.